-Back in 2013, You Gov published a report about the UK’s healthcare choices and how people felt about the NHS and private care as options.
+Back in 2013, You Gov published a report about the UK’s healthcare choices and how people felt about the NHS and private healthcare as an option.
 Although the NHS is still here in 2018, around 41% didn’t believe it would last out the decade (to 2020) in its current state at the time – and that was just five years ago.
 Only 22% had faith that it would survive.

 In fact, the same report found that more than half of the UK (61%) thought that patients should be able to get treated at private hospitals, and around the same number of people believed that these private establishments should help to reduce waiting lists for the NHS.

 But where are we now?
-Well, the institution will celebrate its 70th anniversary this year, but it’s also been widely reported to have just experienced the worst winter crisis of its entire existence – there were (and still are) shortages of doctors, nurses, beds and more, putting the risk to patient safety at an all time high.
-And experts are now warning that the NHS would need an extra 4% incomes a year for the next 15 years to survive.
+The institution will celebrate its milestone 70th anniversary this year, but there are still major shortages of doctors, nurses, beds and more, putting the risk to patient safety at an all time high.
+And experts are now warning that the NHS would need an extra 4% income a year for the next 15 years to survive.

-Today, we could be hearing a different story.
-Bupa UK Insurance offers health insurance to 2.2 million people in the UK, and hospitals like Nuffield Health, based in Wolverhampton, who have been providing private healthcare for the last 40 years, treated around 6000 surgical inpatients last year.
+Today we could be hearing a different story.
+Bupa UK offers health insurance to 2.2 million people in the UK, and hospitals like Nuffield Health, based in Wolverhampton and Stoke, who have been providing private healthcare in the UK for the last 40 years, treated around 6000 surgical inpatients last year.

 One of the biggest pitfalls of the NHS is the waiting time for treatment after referral or diagnosis.
 And, although it has been improved to a wait of no longer than 18 weeks, private care will drastically decrease this wait time, meaning you could be diagnosed and treated quicker – speedier appointments means faster treatment.

-Private hospitals have greater access to the latest medication and treatment procedures meaning you could be receiving much more effective and quicker treatment, leading to less recovery time and a more comfortable one.
+Private hospitals have greater access to the latest medication and treatment procedures meaning you could be receiving much more effective treatment, leading to less recovery time and a more comfortable one.

 There is no denying the hard work of all NHS staff, and the level of care is always to the highest standards, but private facilities have more flexibility with the support they can provide to patients – with 24-hour customer support teams and aftercare plans in place to give more hands-on care.
 For example, Nuffield Health gives all patients a 30-day or three-month Nuffield Health gym pass (depending on the illness) after surgery to help with a healthy and speedy recovery.